 If page a is ranking well, it probably has great link authority from other websites.
 If that same page a links to a low performing page — page b — you end up passing on some of that authority to page b.

-We’ve been working on websites in the lab since the early days of SEO.
-Over the years, we’ve developed a proven system and refined it as expectations and “regulations” from search engines keep changing.
+We’ve been working on websites before SEO had a name.
+Over the years, we’ve developed a proven system and refined it as expectations and ‘regulations’ from search engines change.

 Our internal linking process is simple — we scrutinize the keywords that your pages are already ranking for, then we review your existing site content to find relevant opportunities to link to that page.

-The anchor text that we use is typically an exact match or “phrase match”.
+The anchor text that we use is typically an ‘exact’ or ‘phrase match’.
 This isn’t rocket science, it’s time spent executing!